How the world’s largest private pharmaceutical company built a unified platform for its research funding process and scaled it across the globe.

 With more than 51,000 employees operating in 18 countries, Boehringer Ingelheim (BI) has a massive global footprint.
 A critical piece of its business is the funding of medical research and development, and in 2019 the company identified a key area of opportunity.
 BI’s research grants management processes were manual and needed updating.

 BI needed a consolidated solution; a single platform to unify its global grantmaking while being flexible enough to capture the needs and nuances of each local operating unit.
-In a vastly ambitious multi-stage build, Gen3 converted BI’s unique and highly complex requirements into capabilities on Platform3, SmartSimple’s cloud-based automation and collaboration technology.
+In a vastly ambitious multi-stage build, Gen3 converted BI’s unique and highly complex requirements into capabilities on SmartSimple Cloud, an automation and collaboration technology.
 The result was a transformation of how BI manages its funding through a centralized platform routing all requests globally, which the company branded Lectrona.
 Lectrona automated workflows and reporting, made the funding process more transparent to stakeholders, and strengthened collaboration with BI’s affiliates and partners worldwide.
 The project was successful and in 2021 BI plans to expand the system even further for other lines of business.

 About Boehringer Ingelheim